Meeting Hygiene Standards with A Resin Floor Repair

 It’s very important to select the correct material when looking to carry out a resin floor repair to ensure hygiene standards are met.
-Often, following an audit or inspection, areas of flooring are identified as being traps for dirt and bacteria and need to be repaired.
+Often, following an audit or inspection, areas of a flooring are identified as being traps for dirt and bacteria and need to be repaired.

 While selecting a contractor or industrial flooring company with relevant experience is critical, it is also important to look at the type of resin being used in the repair.